Sub-Nyquist Sampling of Short Pulses: Sampling using Gabor frames

 Since one key motivation for considering Gabor frames is to obtain a joint time-frequency representation of functions one usually attempts to choose the window $g(t)$ to be well localized in time and frequency.
 While the Balian-Low theorem \cite{BHW98} makes it impossible to design Gabor Riesz bases with good time-frequency localization, it is not difficult to design Gabor frames with excellent localization properties.
 For instance, if $g(t)$ is a Gaussian, then we obtain a Gabor frame whenever $ab<1$.
-Therefore, to obtain a well localized window one needs to allow for certain redundancy of a Gabor system.
-In Section~\ref{sec:windows} we discuss in detail how to construct frames and their duals with compactly supported windows.
+Therefore, to obtain a well localized window one needs to allow for certain redundancy.
+In Section~\ref{sec:windows} we discuss in detail how to construct frames and their duals with compactly supported windows based on \cite{DGM86}, \cite{Ch06}.

-We will be considering only windows $g(t)$ that are members of so-called Feichtinger algebra, denoted by $\SO$ \cite{FZ98}.
-Windows from this space guarantee that the synthesis and analysis mappings are bounded and consequently result in stable reconstructions.
-It also guarantees that the dual window is in $\SO$.
-To define $\SO$ let $\varphi(t) = e^{-\pi t^2}$.
-Then
+We consider windows $g(t)$ that are members of so-called Feichtinger algebra, denoted by $\SO$ \cite{FZ98}.
+Such windows guarantee that the synthesis and analysis mappings are bounded and consequently result in stable reconstructions, and that the dual window is in $\SO$.
+Formally,